rjsalamanca/ppl-tracker/README.md

 [X] Workouts Schedule for Today not properly updating when calendar is changed.
 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
-   - Back end issue caused by using Math.ceil instead of Math.floor [] Bug is back after reworking hooks.
-[X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
+   - Back end issue caused by using Math.ceil instead of Math.floor [IP] Bug is back after reworking hooks.
+Look at INSERT ISSUE BUG [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
    [X] Select bug is back.
 Need to work on ternary.
 FIXED - Just changed default value to 1.
-   [] Select bug is back AGAIN, after changing hooks.
-[X] Workouts before its start date should not be accessible.
+   [IP] Select bug is back AGAIN, after changing hooks.
+Look at INSERT ISSUE BUG [X] Workouts before its start date should not be accessible.
    [X] Workouts Scheduled Today before date start
    [X] Current Routine Yesterday/Today/Tomorrow before date start